Once, I sat through what was supposed to be a romantic dinner that turned into an unsolicited therapy session.

 Trust me, especially with the third type—it’s a real eye-opener.

-And, if you’re curious about the art of attracting the right man into your life, be sure to also check out the article we dedicated to get getting a guy to chase you.
+And, if you’re curious about the art of attracting the right man into your life, be sure to also check out this insightful article.

 Key Takeaways: What are the types of men to avoid?